dev-himanshu/top100/README.md

 4. Find the Sum of the Numbers in a Given Range in Java.
 [Solution Link](src/gettingstarted/SumOfNumbersInRange.java)
 5. Find the Greatest of the Two Numbers in Java.
 [Solution Link](src/gettingstarted/GreatestOfTheTwoNumbers.java)
 6. Find the Greatest of the Three Numbers in Java.
 [Solution Link](src/gettingstarted/GreatestOfThreeNumbers.java)
+7. Check Whether or Not the Year is a Leap Year in Java.
+[Solution Link](src/gettingstarted/CheckLeapYear.java)